 Use an alphabet slideshow to teach letters and letter sounds.
 Not only do students love seeing things on the big board, but teachers love no prep lessons!
 A win-win!

-Using PowerPoint slideshows or Google Slideshows worked great in kindergarten.
+Using these Google Slides slideshows work great in kindergarten.
 While we loved doing as much hands on activities as we could, we also wanted to use technology in our class in a useful way.
 We did this by using Alphabet Slideshow for kindergarten.
 See our sample lesson below to see exactly how we incorporated Alphabet Slideshows.

 26 Alphabet Slideshows

 We offer 26 amazing alphabet slideshows, one for every letter of the alphabet!
-Each alphabet slideshow can be used in PowerPoint or Google Slideshow.
-Each one has 8 slides of REAL pictures that start with the focus letter.
-The slideshows end with a rainbow writing page, so students can begin to learn how to form each letter.
+Our slideshows are on google slides.
+Each one has REAL pictures that start with the focus letter.
+There is also a slide with the capital letter and lowercase letter, so students can begin to learn how to form each letter.
+Each letter has a dot of where to start forming the letter.

 - First read an alphabet book to go over all the letters in the alphabet.
 See some examples below of our favorite alphabet books to read to kindergartners.